Economic and Political Overview

 Economic Indicators

 Malta’s public finances have been significantly consolidated in recent years, with the government budget turning positive.
-However, in the last few years, national authorities had to deploy a series of measures to mitigate the effects of the pandemic and high energy and food prices, resulting in an increase in budget deficits (6.5% in 2022 and 5.6% last year, as per the IMF).
-Similarly, the debt-to-GDP ratio increased to 54.1% in 2023 from 52.3% one year earlier, and is projected to follow an upward trend over the forecast horizon, landing at 56.1% by 2025 (IMF), as sizeable fiscal deficits should be partially offset by continued strong nominal GDP growth.
-Inflation in 2023 reached 5.8%, despite government intervention keeping energy prices at 2020 levels.
-Inflation in 2024 and 2025 is forecasted at 3.1% and 2.2%, respectively, with ongoing pressures in food and services prices, while retail energy prices are expected to remain stable due to government intervention.
+However, in the last few years, national authorities had to deploy a series of measures to mitigate the effects of the pandemic and high energy and food prices, resulting in an increase in budget deficits (4.1% in 2023 and 4.6% last year, as per the IMF).
+The 2025 budget aims to reduce the fiscal deficit to 4% of GDP, with lower revenue offset by reduced spending as a share of GDP.
+Key measures include: a projected decline in income tax revenue by about ½% of GDP due to an upward adjustment of personal income tax brackets for inflation; a decrease in capital and other current revenues; a reduction in employee compensation following one-off retroactive payments related to recent public wage settlements; and a decline in subsidies, including energy, due to lower global energy prices despite fixed retail energy prices.
+Capital spending is also expected to temporarily decrease due to lower EU fund disbursements.
+Similarly, the debt-to-GDP ratio increased to 47.7% in 2024 from 47.3% one year earlier and is projected to follow an upward trend over the forecast horizon, landing at 48.7% by 2026 (IMF), as sizeable fiscal deficits should be partially offset by continued strong nominal GDP growth.
+While goods inflation has dropped below 2% in 2024, inflationary pressures persist in services, particularly in transport and tourism-related sectors where demand remains strong.
+The rate is expected to stabilize around 2% by mid-2025 (IMF).

 Source: IMF – World Economic Outlook Database , Latest available data